csanghvi/shop-kwik/README.md

 ## Overview
-This repository is a simple example of how to use Stripe APIs for collecting payments.
-The goal of this project is to demonstrate how easy it is to use a Stripe APIs and get setup for collecting payments on your ECommerce website.
+This repository should serve as a simple example of how to use Stripe APIs for collecting payments.
+The goal of this project is to help you get started with using Stripe payment APIs for an ecommerce website.
 ## Live Demo
  You can find a working demo of the app hosted on Heroku: [Demo](https://fast-retreat-49982.herokuapp.com/)
  - *Note: The demo is running in test mode – use `4242424242424242` as a test card number with any CVC + future expiration date.*